DavidCEllis/DarkSouls-TAS/README.md

     -install python 3.6

-    -copy taslib.dll, wrapper.py and ds_tas.py into one folder
+    -copy hook.py and ds_tas.py into one folder

     -create your own python file and import ds_tas, alternatively use scripts.py